Office of Admissions

 The break-up of 100 merit scholarships for the first year is as follows;

-Merit scholarship award covers partial to full tuition fee for one year only and is awarded to the returning batches who are placed on Dean's Honour List based on their academic performance.
-The number of scholarships in each Programme and Class may vary according to the approved policy of the particular academic year.
+Merit scholarship award covers partial to full tuition fee for one year only and is awarded to the returning batches who are placed on the Dean's Honour List based on their academic performance.
+The number of scholarships in each programme and class may vary according to the approved policy of that particular academic year.

 The break-up of merit scholarships for subsequent year(s) is as follows;

-Note: In case a student qualifies for both financial aid award and any other scholarship, he/she will receive the higher aid benefit.
+Note: In case a student qualifies for financial aid award and merit scholarship, their scholarship will be adjusted accordingly.
 These awards are for one year only and cannot be carried forward to subsequent years.

-If you are a talented, brilliant and aspiring young student who excels academically yet is constricted by financial circumstances, then the LUMS National Outreach Programme (NOP) is for you!
-The LUMS National Outreach Programme (NOP) was launched in 2001, with the motive to provide the talented yet financially challenged youth of Pakistan a chance to study at LUMS on full financial aid.
-We aim to bring the brightest minds together from every corner of Pakistan to study at LUMS.
-Since its establishment, the NOP has successfully instated approximately 1300 brilliant students and continues to facilitate many more annually.
-Almost 800 graduated students have gone out to achieve, thrive and make an impact in their communities.
+If you are a talented, brilliant and aspiring young student who excels academically yet is constricted by financial circumstances, then the National Outreach Programme (NOP) at LUMS is for you!
+The NOP was launched in 2001, with the motive to provide the talented yet financially challenged youth of Pakistan a chance to study at LUMS on full financial aid.
+We aim to bring the brightest minds together from every corner of Pakistan to study at the University.
+Since its establishment, the NOP has successfully instated approximately 1,450 brilliant students and continues to facilitate many more annually.
+Almost 1,000 graduated students have gone out to achieve, thrive and make an impact in their communities.

 The University has tried its level best to raise funds to ensure that no deserving candidate is turned away from the programme due to insufficient funds.
 Since inception, external donors have played an immense role in achieving this milestone.